modernish/modernish/README.md

 * Saving the traps to a variable using command substitution (as in:
   `var=$(trap)`) now works on every
-  [shell supported by modernish](#user-content-appendix-d-supported-shells), including (d)ash, mksh and zsh.
+  [shell supported by modernish](#user-content-appendix-d-supported-shells), including (d)ash, mksh and zsh which don't support this natively.
-* To reset (unset) a trap, the modernish `trap` command accepts both [valid POSIX syntax](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_28_03) and legacy bash/(d)ash/zsh syntax, like `trap INT` to unset a SIGINT trap (which only works if the `trap` command is given exactly one argument).
+* To reset (unset) a trap, the modernish `trap` command accepts both [valid POSIX syntax](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_28_03) and legacy bash/(d)ash/zsh syntax, like `trap INT` to unset a `SIGINT` trap (which only works if the `trap` command is given exactly one argument).
 Note that this is for compatibility with existing scripts only.
 * Bypassing the `trap` alias to set a trap using the shell builtin command